A Beginner's Guide to Annual and Perennial Flowers

-If you're new to gardening, planting flowers or you're curious about the pros and cons of annuals and perennials, you're not alone.
+If you're new to gardening and unclear about the pros and cons of annuals and perennials, you're not alone.
 Many first-time gardeners have encountered this flower-filled dilemma during fall and spring planting seasons.

-Read on to for some basic differences between the two types of plants, and to find out if you are an annual person or a perennial person.
+Read on to for some basic differences between the two types of plants, as well as a third type called the biennial.

 In This Corner: The Annual

 An annual is a plant or flower that lives for only one growing season.
-In other words, annuals enjoy their entire life cycle during that season: They germinate, blossom, produce seed and ... alas ... die.
+In other words, annuals enjoy their entire lifecycle during one season: They germinate, blossom, produce seed and ... alas ... die.
 Although their lifecycle is short, they are bright and colorful.

 Pros of annual flowers